 The Master of Liberal Arts (MLA) offers students an interdisciplinary panorama of knowledge in art, literature, history, culture, and science.
 The MLA is designed for those who have completed their undergraduate education but who wish to continue intellectual enrichment in a formal academic environment.
-Thus, whereas the MLA complements more specialized fields of study, it is not designed to replace them, nor is it intended to prepare one for doctoral study.
-No thesis is required.
+A thesis option is available.

 Students in the MLA program represent a variety of educational backgrounds and ages.
 The degree is of particular interest to those in areas such as education, business, law, medicine, and engineering who desire a high level inquiry into the liberal arts.
-Classes meet once each week on various evenings and Saturday mornings.
-There are no requirements for continuous enrollment, and no entrance exam is required, although a writing sample will be submitted.
+Classes meet once each week in the evening.
 A selection of courses from the various liberal arts is offered each semester.